Skip to Content

 product build up

-Most of the time, you won’t have an issue with these non-soluble components.
-Sometimes, however, if you aren’t rinsing your hair thoroughly or are using too much product, the residue can build up and shed in small, sticky flakes that look like dandruff.
+Most of the time, you won’t notice it.
+But if you use a lot of product, or you do not rinse well, residue can build up.
+It can shed as small, sticky flakes that look like dandruff.

 Products likely to cause build-up include: